buhowski/react-typescript/public/text-data/startup/StartupEN.md

 My idea is just to highlight what, in my view, is outside the competence of mainstream information sources; what remains unsaid; what’s taboo; or what might actually help someone.

-It’s about breaking away from all the possible “sticks in the spokes.”
+It’s about breaking away from all the possible "sticks in the spokes".
 About having the freedom to speak without fear of being banned.
 About being able to explore, create cool ideas, experiment with new technologies, and most importantly, not forget to have fun.

 And to make all of that happen on your own terms — this corporation is meant to be exactly that kind of space.

 ## Mission

-I've developed a strategy and project scenario: "How to create an information and entertainment media journal and transform it into a company that produces its own technologies.”
+I've developed a strategy and project scenario: "How to create an informational and entertaining magazine and transform it into a company that produces its own technologies".

 For this realization, I'm seeking investments or the opportunity to integrate these ideas into existing projects.
 My goal is to find a team and partners to shape the future in the following areas: